cameraui/docs/automations/index.md

 - **Ignore repeated events**, so a burst of triggers runs the flow once.
 - **Wait for completion**, so a new trigger waits until the current run finishes.

 Save with the **Save** button.
 If your flow has a **Manual** trigger, a **Run** button lets you test it.
 In the list, each automation shows when it last ran, and camera.ui disables one automatically if it points at a camera or sensor you've removed, with a notice to fix it.
+On the list you can select several automations at once to enable, disable, or delete them together.

 To share automations, see [Blueprints & store](/automations/blueprints).

+[^detvssensor]: A Detection event fires on each raw event as it happens.
+A Sensor change reacts to the sensor's own state, which keeps the recognised names, plates, or labels for as long as the subject stays in view.